vballoli/offlax/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Batch JAX's documentation!
+Welcome to Offlax's documentation!
 =====================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

+   api